What is a merit increase process?

 Why should HR leaders care about the merit increase process?

 A thorough merit increase process is an essential element of a smoothly-functioning company ecosystem.
-Properly planning the merit increase process enables companies to reward high-performing employees with competitive salary increases that boost retention, engagement, productivity.
+Properly planning the merit increase process enables companies to reward high-performing employees with competitive salary increases that boost retention, engagement, and productivity.

 What can HR leaders do to facilitate a smooth merit increase process?